-The astronauts on NASA’s Apollo 10 mission in May 1969 paved the way for a pivotal moment in human history, but in the process, introduced an entirely new kind of space exploration mystery.
+The astronauts on NASA’s Apollo 10 mission in May 1969 paved the way for a pivotal moment in human history.
+But in the process, they introduced an entirely new kind of space exploration mystery.

-Apollo 10 served as a test run for the 1969 moon landing two months later.
+Apollo 10 served as a test run for Apollo 11's historic moon landing two months later.
 NASA went through all the same motions and procedures as the landing would require, but came just short of actually touching down on the lunar surface.
-The three astronauts on board helped NASA understand the issues that might arise during the real lunar landing.
+The three astronauts onboard helped NASA understand the issues that might arise during the real lunar landing.
 Such as: What happens when a turd floats through the spacecraft?

 It was day six of the mission.
 Commander Tom Stafford noticed it first.
 “Oh—who did it?” he asked, laughing.
 “Who did it?”

 “Give me a napkin quick,” he told the others.
 “There’s a turd floating through the air.”

 Talk quickly turned to whose poop it could be, resulting in a pretty hilarious chorus of “not me!”

 “I didn’t do it.
 It ain’t one of mine,” said command module pilot John Young.
 Lunar module pilot Eugene Cernan claimed, “I don’t think it’s one of mine,” while Stafford was more specific in his denials.
 “Mine was a little more sticky than that,” he told the others.

 Figuring out how astronauts could answer nature’s call was a major challenge NASA had to face if it wanted to keep astronauts in space for more than a few hours.
 Unfortunately for space travelers trapped in close quarters, the human body experiences “decreased gastrointestinal transit time” in weightless conditions—meaning astronauts go more in space.
 These days, astronauts on the International Space Station have a vacuum-powered toilet equipped with a seat belt.
 In the early days of space travel, there were no such luxuries.